redhat-openstack/website/source/uncategorized/neutron-with-existing-external-network.html.md

 Many people have asked how to use packstack --allinone with an existing external network.
 This method should allow any machine on the network to be able to access launched instances via their floating IPs.
 Also, at the end of this message, there are some ideas for making this process better that I thought we could discuss.

-These instructions have been tested on a RHEL 6.4 "minimal" install VM attached to the default libvirt network.
-Make sure all of your repos are set up first:
+These instructions have been tested on Centos 7.

-    sudo yum install -y http://rdo.fedorapeople.org/rdo-release.rpm
-    sudo yum install -y openstack-packstack

-and that you have run

-    yum update

-and have rebooted first to ensure packages are up to date and you are running the correct kernel.
+Initially, follow the quickstart guide but stop when you see the first "packstack --allinone" at Step 3.

-    # packstack --allinone --provision-all-in-one-ovs-bridge=n
+    # packstack --allinone --provision-demo=n

+(There's an alternate method using packstack --allinone --provision-all-in-one-ovs-bridge=n, but it's more complicated)

 After completion, given a single machine with a current IP of 192.168.122.212/24 via DHCP with gateway of 192.168.122.1:

-Make /etc/sysconfig/network-scripts/ifcfg-br-ex resemble: (note this file shouldn't exist, but does due to a bug)
+Make /etc/sysconfig/network-scripts/ifcfg-br-ex resemble: (note this file will exist, and IPADDR/NETMASK will be populated with _br_ex at the end, remove that part, and fill all the missing fields)

     DEVICE=br-ex
     DEVICETYPE=ovs